soundslikealloy/multivarcorr/README.md

 **:warning: To open the links in a new tab: Ctrl + Click. :warning:**

+### · Journal of the Royal Statistical Society.
+Series B: Statistical Methodology
+The existing Excel file (*\Data\data.xlsx*) contains the last example of Table 3.

+**Thanks for your help in improving the quality of our manuscript.**

 ### :gear: MATLAB installation

 This IbM framework is build up in MATLAB.
 Therefore, MATLAB must be installed in your computer.